wendux/wendux.github.io/static/doc/flyio-en/wx.md

 }
 ```

 As you can see, the key code is in `adapter/wx`.
-Let's look at the WeChat applet's adapter code：
+Let's look at the WeChat Mini Program's adapter code：

 ```javascript